br4chu/johann/README.md

 ### Remote docker engine

-Johann can connect to a remote Docker Engine if `DOCKER_HOST` is passed to the Java process that runs Johann.
+Johann can connect to a remote Docker Engine if `DOCKER_HOST` environment variable is passed to the Java process that runs Johann.
 `DOCKER_TLS_VERIFY` and `DOCKER_CERT_PATH` variables are also supported.

 You can read more about these variables [here](https://docs.docker.com/compose/production/#running-compose-on-a-single-server).